lotus-NLS/Jaguar/readme.md

 - Look up existing work online that can serve as a starting off point
 - Read or write files

-The first development objective of pyWriter is to remedy this by providing the LLM with the necessary tools to perform those actions, thereby enabling autonomous python software development.
+The first development objective of pyWrite is to remedy this by providing the LLM with the necessary tools to perform those actions, thereby enabling autonomous python software development.

 ## LLM as python devs: Soft limitations